Jennifer Chan (artist)

 Jennifer Chan is a Canadian media artist, curator, and programmer based in Toronto, Ontario.
 She is known for work that addresses how gender and race manifest in the fields of digital and online art, using amateur aesthetics inspired by pop culture, YouTube mashups, and millennial experience.

 Early life and education

 Chan was born in Canada, but grew up in Hong Kong before returning to Canada.
-She completed a HBA in Communications, Culture, Information Technology at the University of Toronto Mississauga, graduating in 2010.
+She completed an Honours Bachelor of Arts (HBA) in Communication, Culture, Information and Technology at the University of Toronto Mississauga, graduating in 2010.
 She also earned a Diploma in Studio Art and Digital Communication from Sheridan College in 2010.
 She then attended Syracuse University, attaining a MFA in Art Video in 2013.

 Career

 Chan's recent work focuses on the representation of masculinity and constructions of gender and race.
 She explores mediated tensions ranging from the mundane on one end of the spectrum, and provocation or controversy on the other, using video, object assemblage, websites, sound, and prints.